analogsenses/source/source/about/index.markdown

 wordpress_id: 2
 ---

-**Analog Senses** is an attempt to provide a human look at the world in the Digital Age.
-It features articles and links about the concept of living a Digital Life, as well as other interesting and/or inspiring events currently happening on planet Earth.
+**Analog Senses** is a website about the human side of technology, featuring links and articles on design, photography, Apple and the tech industry in general, as well as other interesting things currently happening on planet Earth.
 It is written and produced by **Álvaro Serrano**.